WeCanCodeIT/wcci-columbus-2017-summer/exercises/reviews-site/README.md

 ### Required Tasks

 - [ ] Create/configure a Spring Boot/MVC application.
 - [ ] Create a `Review` class for the content of reviews.
-Its attributes should include:
+Its instance variables (attributes) should include:
 	- [ ] id (make this of type `long` -- you'll find out why later) -- just use arbitrary, unique numbers for these ids
 	- [ ] title
 	- [ ] image url